 Counseling and Psychological Services (CAPS) provides a variety of services and resources designed to help currently registered FIU students achieve and maintain optimum mental health.
-Therapists, utilizing the short-term psychotherapy approach, assist students in developing effective coping skills and decision-making abilities; developing effective communication skills; and identifying and managing daily stressors.
-All therapeutic services are confidential and can be utilized either in person or online, depending on the type of service desired.
+Therapists, utilizing a brief therapy approach, assist students in developing effective coping skills and decision-making abilities; developing effective communication skills; and identifying and managing daily stressors.
+All therapeutic services are confidential and may be utilized either in person or online, depending on the type of service desired.